vkrpeesu/homefun/README.md

 ## Automatic Checking

 Credit for Homefuns is completion- and effort-based.
 When you create new commits, a suite of tests will automatically run.
-There is a single Github Classroom assignment for the entire Homefun series; as you complete more Homefuns, you will pass more tests.
+There is a single Github Classroom assignment for the entire Homefun series, so you will build on this repository for all Homefuns; as you complete more of them, you will pass more automatic checks.